stemxresearch/stemfardr/README.md

 ## Overview

-`rstemlab` is a comprehensive R library designed for numerical analysis and computing in STEM fields.
+`stemfard` is a comprehensive R library designed for numerical analysis and computing in STEM fields.
 It provides tools for solving equations, performing simulations, analyzing data, and visualizing results, empowering researchers and students in science, technology, engineering,